TommasoBarberis/mailSender/README.md

 Short python script that can be used in a bash script in order to be notfied when a long task end.
-You need to have credentials from your Google Cloud Platform (see [Linking Cloud Platform Project to Google Apps Script Project](https://gist.github.com/tanaikech/e945c10917fac34a9d5d58cad768832c#2-create-new-cloud-platform-project) for more details). <br/>
+You need to have credentials from your Google Cloud Platform (see [Linking Cloud Platform Project to Google Apps Script Project](https://gist.github.com/tanaikech/e945c10917fac34a9d5d58cad768832c#2-create-new-cloud-platform-project) for more details).
+This `JSON` file needs to be named `credentials.json`.<br/>
 Command line exemple:

 ```